Introduction

 I have organized the book into several main parts.
 In the introductory part, I describe the context in which my ideas have developed.

-In the second part, I discuss the Grounded Architecture structure describing its three elements: the Data Foundation, the People Foundation, and the Architecture Activities Platform.
+In the second part, I discuss the Grounded Architecture framework and describe its three elements: Lightweight Architectural Analytics, Collaborative Networks, and the Operating Model.

-In the third part, I discuss the Guiding Principles of Grounded Architecture, grouped into two sections: Being an Architect and Doing Architecture.
+In the third part, I discuss the Guiding Principles of Grounded Architecture, grouped into several sub-parts: On Being an Architect, On Soft Skills, On Decision-Making, On Human Complexity, and On Execution and Governance.

 Stay Connected